How much is your car worth?

 The Corolla’s power parking brake sets with one touch and releases with one touch or automatically.
 The Accent has a lever-type parking brake that has to be strenuously raised to engage properly.
 It has to be lifted up more and a button depressed to release it.

 The Corolla’s front and rear power windows all open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
-The Accent’s standard power window switches have to be held the entire time to close them fully.
+The Accent’s power window switches have to be held the entire time to close them fully.
 Only its driver’s window opens automatically.

 If the windows are left open on the Corolla the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
 (This window function must be activated by your Toyota service department.)
 The driver of the Accent can only operate the windows from inside the vehicle, with the ignition on.